achilep/Face-Mask-Recognition-System-Tutorial-With-Pytorch/README.md

 2. we can integrate our model in automation door open, in such a way that the door will open only when a person is wearing a face mask.
 3. we can use it in school to make sure that the student always wears the face mask.

+ ## Resources
+ The notebook code can be found [here](https://github.com/achilep/Face-Mask-Recognition-System-Tutorial-With-Pytorch/blob/main/face-mask-detection.ipynb)
+ The French version of the tutorial can be found [here](https://github.com/achilep/Tutoriel-Sur-Un-System-De-Reconnaissance-Du-Cache-Nez-Avec-pytorch)